 I have recently qualified as an Architect and I am currently an Associate with a local Architectural Practice.

-As an active member of the Governing Body, I do my best to hold the Headteacher, and the school as a whole, to account in order that they give our children the best Educational, Emotional and Developmental care possible.
+In terms of the specific expertise I bring to the board I have run a small, local family business for some twenty five years now and I try to bring that experience into my role.
+I will continue to do my best to hold the Headteacher, and the school as a whole, to account in order that they give the children of St Paul's the best educational, emotional and developmental care possible.

 I am really happy to be a part of the governing body at St Paul’s School and I am looking forward to contributing to and building upon the great work that has already taken place.
 I want to support the whole school community to the best of my ability and would be really happy for you to approach me to help you in any way I can.
 Please don’t hesitate to ask me questions and if I don’t know the answer, I’ll try my best to find it out for you .